Varshitha-kommuri/ANN_MNIST/README.txt

-It will be convinient to broadly break down this project as a five step process.
+It will be convinient to broadly break down this project as a SIX step process.

+STEP 0: Download the MNIST dataset :

+# To , work on the MNIST dataset , you can either download the csv files uploaded in this repository which consist    # of 10,000 training examples and 350 testing examples.
+# Or feel free to use MNIST datasets available online, eventhough the  basic process remains same but you should
+# be careful of the path specification, and size of the images.

+# ---

 STEP 1: Initialize parameters randomly :